dfroberg/dailybrief/readme.md

 ## Description ##

-DailyBrief is designed to solve a fundamental problem many new WordPress users find themselves with when they first begin to publish on the steem blockchain using SteemPress; The dreaded SPAM label.
+DailyBrief is designed to solve a fundamental problem many new WordPress users find themselves with when they first begin to publish on the hive blockchain using Exxp; The dreaded SPAM label.
 Producing too many posts daily on steem hits a cultural bias many anti-abuse teams adhere to "More than 4 posts a day is always SPAM".

 DailyBrief compiles a summary of all posts made during a particular day complete with featured images, meta information, and excerpts.
 It also creates a table of contents, inserts headers and footers with optional macros that auto-fill in article counts, tags and categories used in the processed articles.

-> **Important: The plugin is primarily intended to be used alongside [SteemPress](https://wordpress.org/plugins/steempress/) the WordPress to Steem integration solution.
-If you want to publish your daily briefs to steem you need to install [SteemPress](https://wordpress.org/plugins/steempress/) first.**
+> **Important: The plugin is primarily intended to be used alongside [Exxp](https://wordpress.org/plugins/exxp_wp/) the WordPress to Hive integration solution.
+If you want to publish your daily briefs to steem you need to install [Exxp](https://wordpress.org/plugins/exxp_wp/) first.**
 > **Note: This plugin requires PHP 5.6 or higher to be activated.**
 > **Note: Automated tests for PHP 5.6, 7.0, 7.1, 7.2 are made on each commit.**
 > [![Build Status](https://gitlab.froberg.org/dfroberg/dailybrief/badges/master/build.svg)](https://github.com/dfroberg/dailybrief)